-Applicants must establish proof of the firm commitment of cash or in-kind contributions for at least the first budget period by submitting documentation, such as a letter or other proof, from the source of such resources.
+Applicants must establish proof of the firm commitment of cash or in-kind contributions by submitting documentation, such as a letter or other proof, from the source of such resources.
 See Section IV.2.
-Content and Form of Application Submission, The Project Budget and Budget Justification.
+Content and Forms of Application Submission, The Project Budget and Budget Justification.